 To begin the WOOP goal-setting process, ask students to determine each of the following areas

 Wish - A meaningful, challenging, and feasible wish or goal

 Outcome - The best result or feeling from accomplishing your wish

 Obstacle - Something inside of you that prevents you from accomplishing your wish

-Plan - If [obstacle], then I will [effective action]
+Plan - If [obstacle], then I will [effective action steps]

-After presenting the research on WOOP, Dr. Jenn Charlot, from Character Lab, and Kevin Stein, from the Panorama team, discussed how WOOP is making its way into schools and classrooms.
-Dr. Charlot advised that schools have introduced, practiced, and integrated WOOP in one-on-one sessions with students, during advisory, as a whole class activity, and through whole school assemblies.
+Dr. Jenn Charlot from Character Lab advises that schools introduce, practice, and integrate WOOP in one-on-one sessions with students, during advisory, as a whole class activity, and through whole school assemblies.
 Showing a video of two adults in school doing WOOP is one nice way to model how WOOP works.

 "One of the big challenges that always comes up is: where do I find the time?
 You can find the time by integrating WOOP into things that you're already doing,” says Charlot.
 “Many schools that have worked with us replaced their current goal-setting strategy with WOOP because they find the process to be a stronger experience."

 If you use Panorama: You can select the "WOOP" strategy when creating an intervention plan for a student.
 Monitor the student's progress over time by logging notes.
 Everything will be saved to the student's profile and visible to other educators with access to Panorama.